About the YAHS program

 About the location

-Washington College’s music facilities include state of the art performance spaces in the Gibson Center for the Arts, situated a short walk from residential quarters.
+Georgetown Preparatory’s music facilities include state of the art performance spaces such as the state-of-the-art performing arts space, Figge Theatre and beautiful Renaissance Revival-style Chapel of Our Lady of Lourdes, situated a short walk from residential quarters.
 YAHS and Prep Division students, faculty, and staff reside on campus in modern, air-conditioned dormitories, and meals are served in the central campus dining hall.
 Private lessons, private practice, and group classes and activities take place in communal dormitory spaces, private dorm rooms and suites, and other buildings throughout campus.
 Faculty instructors and harpist-counselors reside on site and provide direct supervision of students.

 Although the focus at YAHS is on harp, regularly scheduled recreational activities provide a break from practicing and a chance to sample some of the area’s natural beauty.
-Activities vary yearly depending on interest and availability, but may include cook-outs, swimming, and activities at the Chester River, which runs alongside beautiful Chestertown.
+Activities vary yearly depending on interest and availability, but may include cook-outs, swimming, and activities at the Potomac River.

 area lodging

-Parents and friends wishing to attend YAHS pubic events will find a variety of lodging options in Chestertown.
-There are various Airbnb choices in Chestertown.
+Parents and friends wishing to attend YAHS pubic events will find a variety of lodging options in North Bethesda.
+There are various Airbnb choices in the Bethesda area.
 Some other options you may wish to check out are:

 Bed & Breakfasts